-(1) The applicant must propose studies with a single eligible human therapeutic candidate that enables achievement of the expected outcome at the conclusion of the TRAN award.
+(1) The applicant must propose studies with an eligible therapeutic candidate.

-CIRM will support preclinical studies that enable readiness to execute on the INDenabling preclinical plan for a single IND filing with the FDA for a human therapeutic candidate that is either:
+CIRM will support preclinical studies that enable readiness to execute on the IND-enabling preclinical plan for a single IND filing with the FDA for a therapeutic candidate that is either:

-- A cell therapy where human stem cells, progenitor cells or directly reprogrammed cells either compose the therapy or are used to manufacture the therapy (Minimally manipulated bone marrow cells, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are not eligible under this call). - A small molecule or biologic that meets one of the following criteria: - Acts on or is dependent on endogenous human stem/progenitor cells for its therapeutic effect AND is being developed for a rare or unmet need unlikely to receive funding from other sources. - Is dependent on targeting human cancer stem cells for its therapeutic effect AND is being developed for a rare or unmet need unlikely to receive funding from other sources. - Modifies a human stem cell therapy AND is being developed for a rare or unmet need unlikely to receive funding from other sources. - Where a human stem/progenitor cell is necessary to manufacture the therapy AND is being developed for a rare or unmet need unlikely to receive funding from other sources.
+- A cell therapy where human stem, progenitor cells or directly reprogrammed cells either compose the therapy or are used to manufacture the therapy.
+(Minimally manipulated bone marrow cells, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are not eligible under this call.) - A small molecule or biologic that (i) stimulates/recruits endogenous stem cells as the primary MOA for repair/regeneration OR specifically targets cancer stem cells as the primary MOA, and (ii) is being developed for a rare or unmet need unlikely to receive funding from other sources.

-(2) The therapeutic candidate must be at an appropriate stage of readiness to initiate a TRAN award.
+(2) The therapeutic candidate must be at an appropriate stage of readiness.